 This is bullying but using technology to harass, threaten, embarrass or target another person.
 A comprehensive leaflet has been published by Childnet International on the subject of cyberbullying which can be accessed through the following link: Cyberbullying leaflet (pages 6 and 7 show how technology can be used to bully with advise on contacting service providers if necessary).

-If you suspect your child is being bullied in anyway, including cyberbullying, please inform us by speaking to Matt Whitehead (head teacher) or Heather Noller (ICT Co-ordinator).
+If you suspect your child is being bullied in anyway, including cyberbullying, please inform us by speaking to the designated memmbers of staff listed above.

 Social Networking Sites (including Facebook)